Inside visits and special features are shown in UPPERCASE in the tour description.

 Day 3 Dallas–Fort Worth

 This morning, journey to Fort Worth, a Texas city famous for its unmistakable combination of “cowboys and culture.”
 Visit the Stockyards National Historic District to enjoy a “Stockyards Experience” by seeing the SPIRIT OF THE WEST movie.
 Afterward, meet the drivers/cowboys of the Fort Worth Herd and see a Longhorn cattle drive before visiting the TEXAS COWBOY HALL OF FAME.
-It’s here that the museum pays tribute to over 70 cowboys and cowgirls who have excelled in the sport of rodeo, and the Western lifestyle.
+It’s here that the museum pays tribute to more than 70 cowboys and cowgirls who have excelled in the sport of rodeo, and the Western lifestyle.
+This evening, join the optional outing featuring dinner followed by the Stockyards Championship Rodeo.
+Experience bull riding, bareback riding, tie-down roping, barrel racing, and more!
 Overnight in Fort Worth.

 Day 4 Fort Worth–Austin